Ancient Rome was not only the Colosseum!

-He ordered the demolition of ruins, houses and historical palaces of the area: this “crime” has divided for good in two the complex Roman Forum / Imperial Fora.
-Using books and reconstructions, we'll stare at the remains of the Temple of Venus (Caesar), the Temple of Mars (Augustus) and the Basilica Ulpia of Trajan.
+You'll never forget the view from the terrace :)Using books and reconstructions, we'll stare at the remains of the Temple of Venus (Caesar), the Temple of Mars (Augustus) and the Basilica Ulpia of Trajan.

-(timing may change depending from your interest and pace)
+timing may change depending from your interest and pace

 -This tour is partially outdoor.
 Tour is provided even in case of light rain since we can use umbrellas and raincoats.
 In case of heavy showers we can choose together to change the itinerary and do a museum/church instead of the walk along the Imperial Street.